 Beyond its epic landscape, Seattleites, an eclectic mix of punk rock oldtimers, tech bros zipping around on one wheelers, and outdoor enthusiasts, make the city even more vibrant.

 If you’re visiting Seattle for the weekend and trying to figure out how to make the most of your time, you’re in luck!
-I’ve lived in Seattle for three years now and have created this guide, with everything from where to stay to the best places to score a cocktail, just for you.
+I’ve lived in Seattle for four years now and have created this guide, with everything from where to stay to the best places to score a cocktail, just for you.

 This post may contain affiliate links.
 If you make a purchase through them, we may receive a small commission, for which we are extremely grateful, at no extra cost to you.